 Mobile web and mobile apps

-Chameleon DOES support mobile web; product guidance is responsive and will adjust as elements on your page move based on browser size.
+Chameleon DOES support mobile web; Chameleon experiences are built to be responsive and will adjust as elements on your page move based on browser size.

 Single-page apps (SPAs) and front-end frameworks